dnotes/svelte-summit-fall-2024/transcript.md

 * What Gherkin is
 * The Two Important Points about it
 * The Two Devious Problems of integration testing, and how Gherkin mitigates them
-* How to set up Gherkin with SvelteKit using QuickPickle (my new baby project)
+* How to set up Gherkin with SvelteKit using QuickPickle (my new baby project on NPM)
 * How to use it for testing websites and/or components
-* And, some intriguing ideas for the future

-I'm going to be using the SvelteKit demo project, with the "sverdle" game; hopefully most of us have are familiar with that.
+I'm going to be using the SvelteKit demo project; hopefully most of us have are familiar with that.
 And, everything I do today will be available on Github.

+So, let's take a look at the Playwright test that ships with the SvelteKit demo project.
+Here it is on the right, and on the left is the same test in Gherkin.

 ## 1. Comparison with Playwright

-The SvelteKit demo project ships with a sample Playwright test, so let's see what that would look like in Gherkin syntax, and here it is.
-Note the keywords, like "Feature" and "Scenario", "Given," "When" and "Then"---these are the things that most people associate with Gherkin Syntax, but as you'll see they're not really that important.
+Note the keywords, like "Feature" and "Scenario", "Given", "When" and "Then"---these are the things that most people associate with Gherkin Syntax, but as you'll see they're not really that important.

 What I would like you to see is that this file "runs" as a test; if I do "npx vitest --run" you can see the results; there's the Feature, with the Rules and Scenarios listed out.